Points of Pride

 Community-focused

-UMatter Program
+The Eileen Hoffman Hafer UMatter Program

-The USF St. Petersburg campus and the Florida YMCA work together to offer the Civics Fellows Program, an initiative designed to enhance civic education in the state by giving high school students hands-on experiences in government and public service.
+USF St. Petersburg and the Florida YMCA work together to offer the Civics Fellows Program, an initiative designed to enhance civic education in the state by giving high school students hands-on experiences in government and public service.
 The program culminates with a week-long institute hosted on the USF St. Petersburg campus, which gives students the opportunity to directly engage with elected officials, emergency responders and many others who help run government in the state of Florida.

 Sustainably-minded